The Dirty 9s: Music career

-In 2008 the Dirty 9s song Corridors was included on the Oxjam CD, the album was made available for free with Hot Press magazine.
+In 2008, the Dirty 9s song Corridors was included on the Oxjam CD, the album was made available for free with Hot Press magazine.

-In 2009 the band were selected by the Tisch School of Arts to have a music video made for their debut single Lucy Opus.
+In 2009, the band were selected by the Tisch School of Arts to have a music video made for their debut single Lucy Opus.
 The video was directed by PJ Yurcak.

 In 2010, The Dirty 9s recorded a World cup song supporting Argentina called, "The Ballad of El Diego".
 The song featured an operatic vocal performance by David Scott.
 The song was released by Indiecator records as part of their World cup album.
 The Guardian described the song as a "ludicrously catchy, horn-soaked Argentine anthem.."

 The Dirty 9s have appeared the Electric Picnic music festival in 2010 and 2011 playing the Puball Gaeilge Tent in the Mindfield Rocks section.

 The band played Arthur's Day in Dublin in 2010.

-In 2011 the Dirty 9s were invited to play at Canadian Music Week in Toronto.
+In 2011, the Dirty 9s were invited to play at Canadian Music Week in Toronto.
 The band played their showcase gig at the legendary Horseshoe Tavern and were featured on respected DJ Alan Cross's Explore Music blog.
-Later in the year the band performed at Oireachtas na Samhna in Killarney as part of the Cabaret Craiceailte run by Ronan Mac Aodh Bhuí.
-Limerick's Rubberbandits also performed on the night.